aritraghsh09/GaMorNet/README.md

 **For other products of the public data release, please refer to the Appendix of the paper or head to [this link](http://www.astro.yale.edu/aghosh/gamornet.html) or [this link](http://gamornet.ghosharitra.com).**

+---
+## Questions?
+* If you have a nice upgrade idea or some-way to make the code more efficient, please go ahead and submit a pull request.
+* If you are sure you followed the installation instructions correctly and there is something wrong with the instructions, please open up an issue on GitHub or submit a pull request with relevant changes to the read-me.
+* If you are not sure about how to use something, please send me an email at aritraghsh09+gamornet <at> Gmail.